 Gizmos Car Keys (improved) compatibility

-As contributor to Autodrive and author of GCKI, I recommend using this mod because GCKI and Autodrive complement each other: Claim a vehicle using the keys from GCKI to make it your own.
+As author of GCKI and the latest version of Autodrive, I recommend using this mod because GCKI and Autodrive complement each other: Claim a vehicle using the keys from GCKI to make it your own.
 If you summon it to a location near you later on, it will be there immediately.
 Hop in and use the Remote Control from Autodrive to drive wherever you want to.

-Autodrive has no optional dependency on this mod because GCKI must depend on Autodrive (patches fixing Autodrive bugs have been disabled in GCKI as they are now implemented in Autodrive), and adding dependencies to both mods would result in a circular dependency error.
+Autodrive has no optional dependency on this mod because GCKI already depends on Autodrive (having a defined loading order saves some remote calls), and adding dependencies to both mods would result in a circular dependency error.

 Krastorio 2 compatibility